 Photo Hosting And Sharing Sites

 Apps such as Instagram and Facebook are great for sharing photos.
-But, there are certain platforms that are specifically designed to safely keep and facilitate the sharing of images.
+But, certain platforms are specifically designed to facilitate the sharing of images safely.

 Otherwise known as photo hosting sites, these services make it easy to upload, organize, and tuck pictures away for when you need to revisit important memories.
 The images are stored or hosted on the host’s servers, which typically means that they are available on the internet.